csebooks/relational-databases/content.en/introduction/database-architecture/index.md

 ---
 title: Database Architecture
-weight: 11
+weight: 9
 ---

-Database Architecture## Database Architecture
+# Database Architecture

 We are now in a position to provide a single picture (Figure 1.5) of the various components of a database system and the connections among them.